Unidata/tds/docs/devguide/src/site/pages/thredds/ThreddsConfigRef.md

 * If `alwaysUse` is true, grib index files will always be written to the _index directory_ specified by `dir` (see [choosing a cache directory](#disk-caching-and-temporary-files)).
   If `neverUse` is true, the index directory will never be used.
-  If neither is set, the TDS will try to write grib indexes to the same directory as the original file, and if the TDS doesnt have write permission it will then write the files to the index directory.
+  If neither is set, the TDS will try to write grib indexes to the same directory as the original file, and if the TDS doesn't have write permission it will then write the files to the index directory.
   Write permission will be determined by what rights the _Tomcat user_ has (the user that starts up Tomcat).
   For security reasons, you want to carefully limit the file permissions of the Tomcat user.
 * The policy must be set to one of `oneDirectory` or `nestedDirectory` (the default).